delightio/delight.ios/README.md

 ### Properties ###

 You can attach arbitrary metadata to recordings by calling `[Delight setPropertyValue:forKey:]`.
+The value must be either an NSString or NSNumber.
 In the control panel, it is possible to filter recordings by property.

 ### Debug Log ###